-The Student Assistance Fund provides financial assistance for full or parttime higher education (universities and approved colleges) students who are experiencing financial difficulties while attending college.
+The Student Assistance Fund provides financial assistance for full or part-time higher education (universities and approved colleges) students who are experiencing financial difficulties while attending college.
 You can receive this as well as the SUSI maintenance grant.
+If you are in financial difficulty, you should contact the access or student services office in your college for more information on how to apply for the Student Assistance Fund.